What Vermont taught us about fighting food insecurity

-Last year, we talked to area advocates, program staff, service providers, and residents about their experiences with food insecurity.
+Last year, in a project funded by the National Life Group Foundation, we talked to area advocates, program staff, service providers, and residents about their experiences with food insecurity.
 Although Vermont is small, rural, and largely homogenous, the lessons we learned and the innovative solutions stakeholders have implemented are applicable to communities nationwide.

 1. Federal assistance is crucial for low-income families—but it’s not enough.

 The Supplemental Nutrition Assistance Program, known as SNAP or food stamps, plays a crucial role in providing nutrition support for families.
 In 2018, over 40 million people nationwide participated in the program.

 In 2008, Vermont increased state eligibility, from households with incomes at 130 percent of the federal poverty level or below to households with incomes at 185 percent of federal poverty level.
 At the time, this allowed an estimated 30,000 additional families to participate.
 In 2018, 40,037 households in the state participated in SNAP.